 - How is liquid propane converted to propane gas?

 - Which has better energy efficiency, propane or natural gas?

 What Are Common Uses of Propane?

 Propane is a prevalent fuel.
 It is a colorless gas used in homes as a heating source.
 Propane flows into homes and buildings from a large tank.
-Propane is also supplied in cylinders, so it is portable for use in grills and generators.
+Propane is also supplied in cylinders, making it portable for grills and generators.

-Propane is a good alternative for individuals who do not have access to natural gas in rural areas without a connection to a large-scale natural gas pipeline network.
+Propane is a good alternative for individuals who do not have access to natural gas.
+This is true, especially in rural areas without a connection to a large-scale natural gas pipeline network.

 Residential use of propane includes:

 - Water heating

 - Pool heaters

 - Camping equipment